nickdmakes/blackjai-server/README.md

 BlackJAI Server is a python application that inputs a video stream of Black Jack game, preprocesses frames, detects cards, and tracks game state in order to determine most optimal action in the game of BlackJack.

 > [!IMPORTANT]
 > This project only processes images that are recieved over the network from imagezmq.
-You will need to configure your own image broadcast application to send images to the blackjai-server
+You will need to configure your own image broadcast application to send images to the blackjai-server.
+This repository is shown to showcase project work for recruiter interest

 ### Built With